savonet/book/language.md

 samplerate(samples=132300., duration=3.)
 ```

+\TODO{explain that non-optional arguments can have default values too}

 ### Actual examples

 As a more concrete example of what we have introduced above, we can see that the